-As visual influences, he cites classic cinematographers like Gregg Toland and Karl Freund, painters like Vermeer, Dali, Da Vinci, Caspar David Friedrich, and William de Nuncques, and his own teacher Stan Brakhage.
-"Brakhage had an exceptional talent for looking at conventional subjects in unconventional ways, which had a huge impact on me."
+As visual influences, he cites cinematographers Gregg Toland and Karl Freund, painters like Vermeer, Dali, Da Vinci, Caspar David Friedrich, and William de Nuncques, and his own teacher Stan Brakhage.
+"Brakhage had an exceptional talent for looking at conventional scenes in unconventional ways, which had a huge impact on me."

 He has a special interest in the ways photography can serve to capture the surreal or spiritual dimensions of ordinary subjects and environments.
 About his "Night Vision" series he writes: "Night photography offers a way of uncovering worlds hidden both within and behind the surfaces of daily life.
 Primarily through the use of time exposures, the lens becomes a tool for exposing secrets normally hidden from our ordinary time-frames.
 The result is imagery that resonates more in some ways to the language of nightly dreams than the daylight of waking logic."

-He is also a well-known astrologer with clients in countries around the world.
+He is also a well-known astrologer with clients around the world.
 For more information, see his website www.raygrasse.com.